junqing-zhang/junqing-zhang.github.io/_posts/2023-08-14-blog-post-journals-conferences.md

 * IEEE Transactions on Communications
 * IEEE Transactions on Vehicular Technology
 * IEEE/ACM Transactions on Networking
+* IEEE Transactions on Cognitive Communications and Networking (TCCN)
+* IEEE Open Journal of the Communications Society (Open Access)
+* IEEE Transactions on Machine Learning in Communications and Networking (TMLCN)

 **Signal Processing**
 * IEEE Transactions on Signal Processing